Sharp joins gun safety program to end gun violence

-This is especially true if you have a fever.
-The Centers for Disease Control and Prevention (CDC) advises you to stay home from work until at least 24 hours after a fever of 100° F (or above) is gone.
+According to the Centers for Disease Control and Prevention (CDC), you should stay home from work for at least 24 hours after a fever of 100° F (or above) is gone.
 It’s important to note that you must take your temperature when you are not using fever-reducing medicines, such as ibuprofen or acetaminophen, to get an accurate reading.

-Even if you don’t have a fever but are showing symptoms of the flu or other contagious illnesses — cough, sore throat, stuffy nose, body aches, headaches, vomiting or diarrhea — you should call in and take a sick day.
-In fact, when it comes to the flu, the CDC recommends you keep your germs away from your co-workers for at least 4 to 5 days after your symptoms begin.
+Even if you don’t have a fever but are showing symptoms of flu, COVID, RSV or other illnesses — cough, sore throat, stuffy nose, body aches, headaches, vomiting or diarrhea — you should call in and take a sick day.
+In fact, when it comes to contagious viruses, the CDC recommends you keep your germs away from your co-workers for at least 4 to 5 days after your symptoms begin, depending on the diagnosis, and talk with your doctor about appropriate testing, treatment and isolation.

 5 reasons to stay home when sick